bigsmoke/.bigsmoke/README.md

 # .bigsmoke

-My Linux dotfiles, to keep my configurations easily deployable and in sync.
+This Git repository contains all my Linux dotfiles, to keep my configurations easily deployable and in sync.